Unbibium: Fusion-evaporation

-Two attempts were made to synthesize unbibium were in the 1970s, both propelled by early predictions on the island of stability at N = 184 and Z > 120, and in particular whether superheavy elements could potentially be naturally occurring.
+Two attempts were made to synthesize unbibium in the 1970s, both propelled by early predictions on the island of stability at N = 184 and Z > 120, and in particular whether superheavy elements could potentially be naturally occurring.
 The first attempts to synthesize unbibium were performed in 1972 by Flerov et al. at the Joint Institute for Nuclear Research (JINR), using the heavy-ion induced hot fusion reactions: